iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

           <value>machine2.example.com:8020</value>
         </property>

     **Note:** You may similarly configure the "**servicerpc-address**" setting if you so desire.

-* **dfs.namenode.http-address.[nameservice ID].[name node ID]** - the fully-qualified HTTP address for each NameNode to listen onSimilarly to *rpc-address* above, set the addresses for both NameNodes' HTTP servers to listen on.
+*   **dfs.namenode.http-address.[nameservice ID].[name node ID]** - the fully-qualified HTTP address for each NameNode to listen on

+    Similarly to *rpc-address* above, set the addresses for both NameNodes' HTTP servers to listen on.
 For example:

         <property>
           <name>dfs.namenode.http-address.mycluster.nn1</name>